 executive and seven non-executive Board members, (IFRS) and are audited by KPMG South Africa. is responsible for the overall governance of the organisation.
-Three specialised sub-committees, the African Parks Network has affiliated organisations Finance, Risk and Audit Committee, the Remuneration in The Netherlands, Switzerland, Germany, the and Human Resource Committee, and the Conservation UK, and the USA.
-These are Stichting African Committee, ensure additional focus on governance.
+Three specialised sub-committees, the African Parks Network has affiliated organisations Committee, ensure additional focus on governance.